• Skip to primary navigation

 Helping establish new educational pathways and related accreditation

 When establishing a new program or course, whether that’s a new degree program, a new major, or a new course, getting all the pieces to fit can be daunting.
-F3 attorneys assist with compliance, making sure a new offering is assigned to the right dept, and meets the criteria for graduation.
+F3 attorneys assist with compliance, making sure a new offering is assigned to the right department, and meets the criteria for graduation.
 We often serve as the interface between the administration and academic senate to help manage the relationship on matters of program administration, course delivery vehicle (e.g., in-person or online), pedagogy, instructional materials, technology, and more.
 It’s also critical to ensure that programs are properly accredited to ensure that students can get the right financial aid.

 Resolving differences between the administration and the academic senate